RhinyG/STT/README.md

 Get a caliper and add values for Lx, Ly, Rx, Ry, Bx, By.
 Also add values for your gear ratio, ticks per rotation and (odometry) wheel radius.

-This values should be known for the hardware you use.
+These values should be known for the hardware you use.
 Also make sure the back odometer is a reasonable distance from your turn axle.

 * Step 1